• Julie Robinson, ISC chief executive

 Parents will choose independent schools for some or all of their child’s education, sometimes to meet particular needs – for example, independent schools that specialise in supporting children who have special educational needs and disabilities (SEND).

-There is not a single-type of independent school.
-The ISC represents almost 1,400 schools with real diversity of provision.
-ISC schools vary significantly in size from having fewer than 50 pupils to over 2,500, although half of all schools have fewer than 300 pupils.
-Almost half of schools are non-selective and 75% are not for-profit.
-18% of pupils at ISC schools have SEND.
+There is not a single type of independent school.
+The ISC represents over 1,400 schools with real diversity of provision.
+ISC schools vary significantly in size from having fewer than 50 pupils to nearly 2,500, although half of all schools have fewer than 275 pupils.
+Over half of schools are non-selective and 72% are not for-profit.
+Almost 22% of pupils at ISC schools have SEND.

 Independent schools provide: